laminseima/laminseima.github.io/index.md

 subtitle: Hi!, don't hesitate, come on in pals :)
 ---

 Welcome to the online home of Lamin Seima.
-There is a virtual space in it called Journey Journal.
-It is a journal about journey of a man in search of himself, which inscribed by me, Ryo Firmananda.
-I personally decided to openly share my own personal "journey" at this online home
+There are cups of thought here, you can enjoy some of those too.
+Those are served by me, Ryo Firmananda.
+I personally decided to openly share those with the hope that we can discuss directly at one table while accompanied by a cup of drink